musqz/colorizer-vis/Readme.md

     Easily integrate with Mabox's jgmenu.

-    Only `Spectrum` visiualizer is supported. (fork to add elipese and lorenz)
+    Only `Spectrum` visualizer is supported. (fork to add elipese and lorenz)

 Based on `colorizer-cava`, original work by ([@napcok Mabox developer](https://github.com/Mabox-Linux))